 A large part of the trail runs along the west coast facing the sea, and you are so high up that it’s almost surreal.
 The geology of the region mainly consists of limestone, so the white dotted green hills are photo worthy in themselves too.

 We started our hike at around 10 a.m., though I would definitely recommend going earlier if you can.
-The first part is relatively easy: the key is to follow the sign to go to Campaglia first.
-My sister had a lot of fun singing long to our playlist on the trail, playing the songs out loud as there is no one around us, and taking logs and wooden pillars as an opportunity to take funny photos:
+The first part is relatively easy: the key is to follow the sign to go to Campiglia first.
+My sister had a lot of fun singing along to our playlist on the trail, playing the songs out loud as there is no one around us, and taking logs and wooden pillars as an opportunity to take funny photos: